msgpack/msgpack/spec.md

 # MessagePack specification

 MessagePack is an object serialization specification like JSON.
+This page is a draft for a improved version based on MessagePack v2.0

 MessagePack has two concepts: **type system** and **formats**.